-For further information on the S3QM or for an example on how to apply the tool contact Council.
-Guidance on how to asses soil type for a given property is available in Appendix B.
+For further information on the S3QM, including an example of how to apply the tool contact Council.
+Guidance on how to assess the soil type for a given property is available in Appendix B.

 2. The Deemed to Comply Solution (serviced sites)